aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 The filtering models defined under [Node type network services configuration](#node-type-network-services-configuration) allows for granular deployment of network services to the fabric leveraging the tenant name and tags applied to the service definition.

-- This allows for the re-use of SVI/VLAN IDs across the fabric.
+- This allows for the reuse of SVI/VLAN IDs across the fabric.
 - An error will be returned at runtime in case of duplicate or conflicting SVI/VLAN IDs or VNIs targeted towards the same device.

 ### Network services settings